Grass+2+lovely+and+ethereal.jpg

 Allie was born and raised in

 Centerville, Utah where she grew up watching her dad, Michael Hadley paint and sell his work in Jackson, WY.
-Many family vacations were spent driving to Jackson Hole where the smell of oil paint and wool blankets filled the air as her family followed the Snake River west.
+Many family vacations were spent driving to Jackson Hole where the smell of oil paint and wool blankets filled the air as her family followed the Snake River in Wyoming.
 This played a large role in motivating Allie to pursue art at an early age.

-On an every day occasion, Allie can be spotted painting the landscape in and around the Treasure Valley.
 “The richness of painting from life, whether in the studio or outdoors, is where I find myself as an artist.”

 Allie is a Member of the